wp-insider/affiliates-manager-plugin/wpaffiliatemanager/readme.txt

 == Changelog ==

 = 2.3.7 =
 - Added a new column to the commissions table to save the email address of the buyer.
+All future transactions will capture the email address of the buyer.

 = 2.3.6 =
 - Click Tracking menu now shows the IP Address of the user.